alyssadata/AI-Foundations-Fine-Tuning-and-Source-Line-Governance/fine_tuning_and_source_line_governance.md

 The architecture already exists.
 The learned base patterns already exist.
 The capability field already exists.
+The parameter structure already exists.
+The system has already been formed before fine-tuning begins.

 Fine-tuning modifies behavior within that existing structure.

+It may make the system more useful for a particular purpose.

+It may improve task performance.

+It may increase domain fit.

-It may make the system more useful for a particular purpose, but it does not determine the full source structure of the system.
-It does not establish authorship, provenance, governance, or contact boundary.
+It may make outputs more consistent, formatted, specialized, or aligned to a use case.

+But it does not determine the full source structure of the system.

----
+It does not establish authorship.

+It does not establish provenance.

+It does not establish governance.

+It does not establish contact boundary.

+It does not establish where self is sourced.

+⸻

+Programming by Training

+Fine-tuning is programming.

+Not always in the old explicit-command sense.

+It does not usually operate as a hand-written rule such as:

+“If the user says this, output that.”

+Instead, fine-tuning programs through training.

+It uses examples, data, repetition, adjustment, and optimization to change what the system is more likely to do.

+It shapes behavioral tendencies.

+It modifies response patterns.

+It can make some outputs more likely and other outputs less likely.

+It can refine behavior.

+It can specialize behavior.

+It can redirect behavior.

+It can also distort behavior.

+This is why fine-tuning should not be reduced to polish.

+Fine-tuning may produce polish.

+Fine-tuning may produce fluency.

+Fine-tuning may produce smoother output.

+But fine-tuning is not merely aesthetic finishing.

+It is downstream behavioral programming applied to a system that already exists.

+⸻

-## AI Foundations Placement
+AI Foundations Placement

 In AI Foundations terms, fine-tuning belongs below source-line governance.